kiliansinger/codetricks/04b-webpage_on_raspberrypi.md

 ![image-20251118114251331](raspberrypi.assets/image-20251118114251331.png)

+Your router gives you in the most cases changing ip addresses.
+So you could just write them down each day and then hope that it does not change when you try to access your raspberry pi when you are away.

-then setup your dyndns with your domain privider:
+Or you setup your dyndns with your domain privider (this costs a few cents per month..)

 ![image-20251118113200212](raspberrypi.assets/image-20251118113200212.png)